Scrumptious mini salted caramel apple pies. So easy to make!

 If you can use, a homemade caramel sauce.
 Store-bought caramel has NOTHING on homemade stuff.
 Plus, when you make it there is always enough left in the jar for future desserts.
 It's very easy to make too!

 Once your caramel is made, you'll add it to the apple filling as well as over top of the little pies.
 Apple slices are first sauteed in butter and a little cinnamon til they are soft.
 Then the gooey caramel is added and they are cooked a little more.

 If you want to make these quickly, use store-bought puff pastry.
 Otherwise, if you've got time and sourdough starter to spare you could make your own sourdough puff pastry!
 It's seriously good.

 One sheet of ready rolled puff is cut into 4 pieces, each will be a little pie.
 A good tablespoon of apple filling placed in the middle, folded in half and crimped with a fork.
 Add a few slits in the top and ta-da!

 A little egg wash on top and they are ready to be baked.

 Once they're golden brown and cooked, remove them from the oven and let them cool before smothering them with rich caramel sauce.

-- 5 medium sized apples, peeled, cored and sliced
+- 5 medium apples, sliced

 - 1 tsp ground cinnamon